marionettejs/www/readme.md

 There is a little bash script that collects and compresses all the files and adds the new version number on the site.

     ./build-marionette 1.0.0-beta6

+Now push the new version online with:

+    middleman build --clean
+    middleman deploy